akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-User-Lifecycle-Management/README.md

 # Security Group Assignment

-Access to enterprise resources is typically controlled through **security groups**.

-In this lab, the user was assigned to a department security group.

-Security group assigned:
-Finance-Access
+In most environments, access to resources is not given directly to users but managed through security groups.

+To simulate this, I added the user to the Finance-Access group, which controls access to finance-related resources.

 ### Steps